Timing the Next Bear Market

 Source: FactSet, MSCI, Standard & Poor's, J.P.
 Morgan Asset Management.
 Data are as of October 31, 2018.

 In short, there is little evidence to suggest that bonds will provide less protection or that international stocks will provide more protection in the next bear market than in its predecessors.
 However, there still may be good reason for a fixed income underweight and an international overweight today.
 Stock market volatility through the fourth quarter of 2018 has driven international stocks to their cheapest levels relative to their domestic counterparts over the past two decades and both EM and Europe should have more room to grow from an economic perspective.
-Meanwhile, long-term interest rates are likely to gradually grind higher, hurting long-term returns.
+Meanwhile, as the Federal Reserve continues to tighten policy, long-term interest rates are likely to rise, hurting long-term returns.